10 Best Herbal Capsules For Cold Sore

 Aloe barbadensis, commonly known as aloe vera, is often used in herbal capsules for its potential soothing and healing properties.

-As with any supplement, it is advisable to consult a healthcare professional before starting a new regimen, especially if you have underlying health conditions or are taking other medications.
+As with any supplement, it is advisable to consult a healthcare provider before use, especially if you have underlying health conditions or are taking other medications.

 lavandula angustifolia capsule

-Lavandula angustifolia, commonly known as English lavender, is often used in herbal capsules for its potential soothing and antiviral properties.
+Lavandula angustifolia, commonly known as English lavender, is often used in herbal capsules for its potential anti-viral and antiseptic properties, which may help in the management of cold sores.

-Achillea millefolium, commonly known as yarrow, is a traditional herbal remedy that has been used for centuries for its anti-inflammatory and antiviral properties.
+Urtica dioica, commonly known as stinging nettle, is a herbal remedy that has been traditionally used for its anti-inflammatory and antiviral properties.